47: How I learned to stop hating job interviews

 I’m writing about one hundred things I’ve learned as a product manager.

 I’ve never enjoyed job interviews.
 The inane questions annoy me most.
+This is how I learned to stop hating job interviews.

 There are many potential reasons why I dislike interviews so much.
 Perhaps it’s because: